 The Qingdao port is well-known as an international transshipment and reefer specialty port.
 The facility has a large terminal that is used to transport, handle, and store iron ore.
 Because of this, the Port of Qingdao is looking at development to become the world’s largest iron ore handling port.
 This goal is not far-fetched, considering that the Qingdao port already ranks at number 6 in metal ore throughput.

 When looking at Northern China individually from the rest of the country, the Port of Tianjin easily makes its way to the top of the list as the largest port.
 It is also hailed as the largest man-made seaport in its country, covering 100 square kilometers of land.

 The Port of Tianjin was formerly known as the Port of Tangu.
 It was one of the early-established trading ports in China, beginning operations as early as the Han Dynasty.
 Records show that the Tianjin port has handled huge amounts of cargo, the numbers of which are significantly increasing year by year.
 Below is a summary.

 Calendar Year: 2012 TEUs Handled: 10 million TEUs

 Calendar Year: 2013 TEUs Handled: 13 million TEUs

-When ranking China’s largest ports in terms of size, the Port of Dalian makes it to the top five spot, spanning 134 square miles of water area and 5.8 square miles in land area.
-This deep water port is considered a large transshipment hub for containers in China, connecting more than 160 countries around the world.
+When ranking China’s largest ports in terms of size, the Port of Dalian makes it to the top five spots, spanning 134 square miles of water area and 5.8 square miles in land area.
+This deepwater port is considered a large transshipment hub for containers in China, connecting more than 160 countries around the world.